 Testing services are provided to assist students in obtaining maximum results from educational opportunities.
-Students will be tested, assessed and placed on a developmental plan based on reading, writing, and mathematics skills.

-The Counseling/Advisement/Testing Center offers Accuplacer, a placement test that can be taken in lieu of the THEA test.
-Students are required to take the Accuplacer Test or an approved alternative during the admission process and prior to registration.
+The Testing Center offers the TSI assessment as the required placement test.
+Students are required to take the TSI Assessment or an approved alternative during the admission process and prior to registration.